OKlahoma City Dodgers

-In 1904 pro baseball came to Oklahoma City for the first time with the formation of the Oklahoma City Metropolitans.
-The sport became a mainstay in the community has been part of the landscape ever since.
+In 1904, pro baseball came to Oklahoma City for the first time with the formation of the Oklahoma City Metropolitans.
+The sport became a mainstay in the community and has been part of the landscape ever since.

-What makes the Bricktown Ballpark more than just a stadium, is the historical value it adds to the community and city.
-Three statues of some of histories best baseball players stand guard over the park, all of whom have ties to Oklahoma.
-They include Mickey Mantle, Johnny Bench, and Warren Spahn.
+What makes the Bricktown Ballpark more than just a stadium is the historical value it adds to the community and city.
+Three statues of some of history's best baseball players stand guard over the park, all of whom have ties to Oklahoma.
+They include Mickey Mantle, Johnny Bench and Warren Spahn.